esarango/-Pico-y-Placa-predictor/README.md

 Code Set Up:

 In this code you will be asked to input your complete license plate number and the output will be weather or not you can be on the road.
-Moreover, the calendar will be fixed according to the 2019  holiday's calendar to
+The code will receive as a input Full License Plate number, Date, and Time.

+For the Licences Plate number it will use a split and length functions to read only the last number needed for the analysis.
+For the Date it will inserted as ISO format and performed a getDay() function into an Array that contains the day names to determine which day is being selected
+For the time is gonna be selected and taken in hh:mm format.